recesser/tensorflow-example/README.md

 rcssr repository add "recesser/tensorflow-example"
 ```

-The CLI will generate an SSH key register it with the Recesser system for that repository and then
+The CLI will generate an SSH key, register it inside the Recesser system and print it out on the
-print it out on the command line.
+command line.
 You need to copy this key and set it as a read-only [deploy
 key](https://docs.github.com/en/developers/overview/managing-deploy-keys) on your GitHub repository.

 Now after a short while (less than 1min on the default setting), Recesser should have picked up your